pliniker/mo-gc/doc/Implementation-Notes.md

 or new objects.
 Marking and sweeping is parallelized similarly.

-A mature heap collection is triggered when the young generation heap reaches a threshold count of `NEW` objects that it is managing.
+A mature heap collection is triggered when the young generation heap reaches a threshold count of `NEW` objects that it is managing. `NEW` object data is copied to the mature heap trie and the original entries in the young generation are unmarked as `NEW`.
+They become plain stack root entries.